EberlyODL/chem202/electron-configuration.md

 # Orbital Filling

+# Introduction to Bonding
+**Learning Objectives:** _After this lesson, you should be able to…_

+* Write the electron configuration of neutral atoms and ions.
+* Identify core, outer, and valence electrons.

 There are a series of rules that are followed when placing electrons into orbitals to give the ground state (most stable) electron configuration of an atom.

 [ciscode|rev=1|tool=elmsmedia|item=3322|entity_type=node|render=display_mode|display_mode=h5p]